Choosing to bring a PR (Public Relations) and communications agency on board is, for some, a no brainer. For others, it’s a leap into the unknown.

 Agency teams see and experience more of the world of communication and often of the industries in which they operate than those working in-house.
 That outside perspective can bring a different dimension and way of approaching a problem that offers a refreshing new perspective.

-An agency can help an organisation stay on the ball and informed on what’s going on in an industry and media environment as well as being a useful sounding board.
-Offering the opportunity to see out beyond the four walls of a business or organisation is often a key asset for those who can otherwise struggle to see the woods for the trees.
+An agency can help an organisation stay informed on what’s going on in an industry and media environment and serve as a useful sounding board.
+Offering the opportunity to see beyond the four walls of a business or organisation is often a key asset for those who can otherwise struggle to see the woods for the trees.

 1The PESO model was developed by Gini Dietrich, lead blogger at the PR and marketing blog Spin Sucks.